Winter is upon us already with days getting colder and the temperature dropping even more during the night!

 Most of us also find ourselves eating more dense foods in winter than any other time and gain weight as a result.
 In addition to that, most of us try to avoid getting colds and flu at this time of year.
 But it’s not all doom and gloom, fortunately we can do some things to combat the winter blues.
 Here are 5 tips to beat the winter blues and stay as healthy as possible this winter.

-1. Supplements help to keep the winter bugs away and it’s beneficial to take extra vitamin C as well as a calcium supplement and some good quality multivitamins.
-If you are not sure which ones are the best for you, consult your pharmacy or health professional.
+1. Supplements help to keep the winter bugs away and it’s beneficial to take extra vitamin C as well as a D3 with K2 supplement for immunity.
+If you are not sure which ones are the best for you, get in touch with us.

 2. Try and spend some time outside doing physical activity such as walking, hiking, cycling or taking the kids to the park and playing ball with them.
 I’m sure that you can come up with some more ideas yourself.
 We all have our preferences for outdoor activity so find the one you enjoy the most and make sure that you get out there at least twice a week, weather permitting.